learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 > **ASIDE**: Abstractions themselves can be lumped together _as if_ they were
 > single things.
 The abstraction `dailyDogCareForByron` probably includes
-> `feedByronThePoodle`, `giveWaterToByronThePoodle` etc.
+> `feedByronThePoodle`, `giveWaterToByronThePoodle`, `exerciseByronThePoodle`, etc.

 ## Explain How To _Call_ a Function

-To "execute" or "call" a function you add `()` after its name.
-To execute the function we just defined in JavaScript, you run: `exerciseByronThePoodle()`.
+To "execute" or "call" a function in JavaScript you add `()` after its name.
+To execute the function we just defined, you run: `exerciseByronThePoodle()`.
 When we ran `document.querySelector()`, we were _calling_ a function. `Math.floor()` is another function.
 That `()` is also known as the _invocation operator_ because it tells JavaScript to...invoke the function.